The Brand Blueprint: Creative Brief Builder

 Be specific about the feeling you want to create, not the exact visual execution.
 Instead of “I want a blue circle with sans-serif text,” say, “I want to feel trustworthy and approachable but not boring.”
 Give me the destination, not the route—that's what you're paying for.

-Can I make changes to my questionnaire responses after submitting them?
+Can I make changes to my questionnaire responses after I have submitted them?

 Minor clarifications?
 Absolutely.
 Complete rewrites because you've changed your entire business strategy?
 That's a new project.
-The questionnaire locks in the creative direction, so make sure you're confident in your answers before hitting submit.
+The questionnaire locks in the creative direction, so ensure you're confident in your answers before submitting.

 What happens if I don't provide enough detail in my responses?